jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 conditionnal jumps use with symbolic assembler

-    0=    with IF UNTIL WHILE ?JMP ?GOTO
+    0=    with IF UNTIL WHILE ?GOTO
-    0<>   with IF UNTIL WHILE ?JMP ?GOTO
+    0<>   with IF UNTIL WHILE ?GOTO
-    U>=   with IF UNTIL WHILE ?JMP ?GOTO
+    U>=   with IF UNTIL WHILE ?GOTO
-    U<    with IF UNTIL WHILE ?JMP ?GOTO
+    U<    with IF UNTIL WHILE ?GOTO
-    S<    with IF UNTIL WHILE ?JMP ?GOTO
+    S<    with IF UNTIL WHILE ?GOTO
-    S>=   with IF UNTIL WHILE ?JMP ?GOTO
+    S>=   with IF UNTIL WHILE ?GOTO
     0>=   with IF UNTIL WHILE
-    0<    with ?JMP ?GOTO
+    0<    with ?GOTO